johanneswerner/mPies/README.md

 ## Data

-The data used for making functional tests is from the OSD
+The data used for making functional tests is from the OSD (Ocean Sampling Day)